Ambasan

 Ambasan is a village in Mehsana Taluka of Mehsana district in the state of Gujarat, India.

-Places of interest
+History

+Punjaji Chavda, a descendant of Vanraja Chavda, who had established Ambasan as his capital.
+His son Mesaji Chavda later established Mehsana.

 There are ruins of some ancient temples nearby which are archaeologically important.
-Other major temples include Annapurna Devi temple, Parshwanath Jain temple and Hanuman temple.
+Other major temples include Annapurna Devi temple, Amizara Parshwanath Jain temple, Ramji temple and Jay Vijay Hanuman temple, Vaijnath Mahadev temple, Jogani Mata temple.

 Amenities

 There are schools, hospital and post office in the village.